-Transitional Studies offers programs to support academic improvement in the areas of reading, mathematics, English, social studies, science and life skills.
+Transitional Studies offers programs to support academic improvement in the areas of reading, mathematics, English, social studies, science and contextualized pre-employment skills.
 Assessment is a basic element of all Transitional Studies programs.
-Program placement begins with a Test of Adult Basic Education or CASAS Test and students are periodically assessed throughout their enrollment to monitor and assist their progress.
+Program placement begins with a Test of Adult Basic Education (TABE) or CASAS Test and students are periodically assessed throughout their enrollment to monitor and assist their progress.

 The High School Equivalency (HSE) Preparation program offers instruction in all areas relevant to official high school equivalency credential tests.
 Classes have been aligned to the common core standards adopted by the state of North Carolina.
-Instruction for Transitional Studies programs is available at all A-B Tech Main campus, A-B Tech Madison campus, A-B Tech South campus, a variety of community sites, and through an on-line study option.
+Instruction for Transitional Studies programs is available at the A-B Tech Main campus, A-B Tech Madison campus, A-B Tech South campus, a variety of community sites, and through an on-line study option.

-Phlebotomy, Nursing Assistant I, Electronic Health Records, Accounting, Microcomputer Applications, and Computer Installation and Maintenance Central Sterile processing, Early Childhood, Automotive technology I, Basic Welding, Basic Machining, Electrical Wiring, Computer Integrated Technology Basic Maintenance, Basic Construction and Millwork, Manicuring and Nail Technology, Office Professional, and Logistics Associate.
+Phlebotomy, Nursing Assistant I, Electronic Health Records, Accounting, Microcomputer Applications, and Computer Installation and Maintenance Central Sterile processing, Early Childhood, Automotive Technology I, Basic Welding, Basic Machining, Electrical Wiring, Computer Integrated Technology Basic Maintenance, Basic Construction and Millwork, Manicuring and Nail Technology, Office Professional, and Logistics Associate.
 Dual enrollment opportunities also include the Green Opportunities Kitchen Ready and Go Build programs.

-The Transitional Studies English as a Second language (ESL) program offers English instruction to non- native English speakers.
+The Transitional Studies English Language Acquisition (ELA) program offers English instruction to non- native English speakers.
 Students are placed by level at entry and progress until assessment indicates they have achieved a desired level of proficiency.
-Students at this level who wish to continue their study either to seek a high school equivalency credential or to meet personal goals are directed toward ESL Academic Track classes offered through the ABE/HSE program.
+Students at this level who wish to continue their study either to seek a high school equivalency credential or to meet personal goals are directed toward ELA Academic Track classes offered through the ABE/HSE program.

 All Transitional Studies classes are free.
 Some Jumpstart career path classes may be fee waived while there may be cost associated with others.
 Basic Skills students must be 18 years old or have an official minor permission form on record with the program and be a current North Carolina resident.

-Students wishing to pursue the high school equivalency credential or to enter the ESL program are required to attend an orientation/registration session.
+Students wishing to pursue the high school equivalency credential or to enter the ELA program are required to attend an orientation/registration session.